 is any person or organization for whom an individual performs or has performed any service, of whatever nature, as an employee.

 The term employer includes not only individuals and organizations in a trade or business, but organizations exempt from income tax, such as religious and charitable organizations, educational institutions, clubs, social organizations, and societies.
 It also includes the governments of the USA, the states, Puerto Rico, and the District of Columbia, as well as their agencies, instrumentalities, and political subdivisions.

 Two special definitions of employer that may have considerable application to nonresident aliens are:

-- An employer includes any person paying wages for a nonresident alien individual, foreign partnership, or foreign corporation not engaged in trade or business in the United States (including Puerto Rico as if a part of the United States), and
+- An employer includes any person paying wages for a nonresident alien individual, foreign partnership, or foreign corporation not engaged in trade or business in the USA (including Puerto Rico as if a part of the USA), and

 - An employer includes any person who has control of the payment of wages for services that are performed for another person who does not have that control.

 For example, if a trust pays wages, such as certain types of pensions, supplemental unemployment compensation, or retired pay, and the person for whom the services were performed has no legal control over the payment of the wages, the trust is the employer.